Protein Electrophoresis and Immunofixation Electrophoresis

 Immunisations within the previous six months can increase immunoglobulins as can drugs such as phenytoin (Dilantin), procainamide, oral contraceptives, methadone, and therapeutic gamma globulin.

-Aspirin, bicarbonates, chlorpromazine (Thorazine), corticosteroids, and neomycin can affect protein electrophoresis results.
+Aspirin, bicarbonates, chlorpromazine (Thorazine), corticosteroids, neomycin and drugs based on antibodies can affect protein electrophoresis results.

 Why might my doctor do an electrophoresis when my total protein and albumin are normal?